This Math Teacher Found a Way to Make $1 Million/Year. Here’s How He Did It

 Students and professionals are weighing the costs and benefits of traditional higher education against more practical -- and affordable -- online options.

 The online education industry is poised to surpass $240 billion by 2021, according to Global Industry Analysts, Inc.

-But where will that $100 billion go?
+But where will that those billions go?
 Who will cash in, and how can you get your piece?